 ORCHESTRAS AND ENSEMBLES

-BBC Symphony Orchestra, Norwegian Radio Orchestra, Royal Philharmonic Orchestra, Nash Ensemble, Trondheim Soloists, Engegard Quartet, Randers Chamber Orchestra, Scottish Chamber Orchestra, London Sinfonietta, Fires of London, Hebrides Ensemble, BBC Singers, Tenebrae, Monteverdi Choir and Orchestra
+BBC Symphony Orchestra, Norwegian Radio Orchestra, Royal Philharmonic Orchestra, Nash Ensemble, Trondheim Soloists, Engegard Quartet, Randers Chamber Orchestra, Scottish Chamber Orchestra, London Sinfonietta, Fires of London, Hebrides Ensemble, BBC Singers, Tenebrae, Monteverdi Choir and Orchestra, Marian Consort, Voces8, A Filetta,

-Isaac Stern, Andre Previn, Christine Brewer, Angela Hewitt, Vladimir Ashkenazy, Guy Johnston, Alexei Volodin, Ilya Gringolts, Steven Osborne, Håkan Hardenberge, Evelyn Glennie, Nicola Benedetti, John Eliot, Gardiner Sergei Leiferkus, John Lill, Ailish Tynan, Sean Shibe, Tommy Smith, Nicholas Daniel
+Isaac Stern, Andre Previn, Christine Brewer, Angela Hewitt, Vladimir Ashkenazy, Guy Johnston, Alexei Volodin, Ilya Gringolts, Steven Osborne, Håkan Hardenberger, Evelyn Glennie, Nicola Benedetti, John Eliot Gardiner, Sergei Leiferkus, John Lill, Ailish Tynan, Sean Shibe, Tommy Smith, Nicholas Daniel, Imogen Cooper, Julian Bream, Mary Bevan

-Peter Maxwell Davies , Judith Weir, Simon Holt, Sally Beamish, James MacMillan, Alasdair Nicolson, Judith Bingham, Cheryl Frances Hoad, Richard Rodney Bennett, Poul Ruders, Thea Musgrave , John Tavener, Edward Harper
+Peter Maxwell Davies , Judith Weir, Simon Holt, Sally Beamish, James MacMillan, Alasdair Nicolson, Judith Bingham, Cheryl Frances Hoad, Richard Rodney Bennett, Poul Ruders, Thea Musgrave , John Tavener, Edward Harper, Martin Dalby, Judith Bingham

 John Gallas, Jackie Kay, Liz Lochead, Stewart Conn, Don Paterson, Sinéad Morissey, Alice Oswald, Seaumus Heaney, Andrew Motion, Jen Hadfield, Ted Hughes, Edwin Morgan, Vikram Seth, Aonghas MacNeacail, Alan Plater